frankowobu/BOOK-MANAGEMENT-SYSTEM-API-s/README.md

 OPEN YOUR POSTMAN TO TEST THE API

 git clone https://github.com/frankowobu/BOOK-MANAGEMENT-SYSTEM-POSTMAN.git
-This conatin all the api request in this project.
+This conatins all the api's request in this project.